 Chinese Valentine Day Story

-China’s History is a long Series of Dynasties and close to 5,000 years existence
+A long series of Dynasties and close to 5,000 years of existence

 Also called Qi Qiao Festival, meaning Ingenuity-Begging Festival.
-This unique Chinese Valentine’s Day food custom expresses chinese people’s desire to find the ingenuity (sweet love and good marriage).
+This unique Chinese Valentine’s Day food custom expresses Chinese people’s desire to find ingenuity (sweet love and good marriage).

-Niulang met Zhinhu, and they fell in love, they got married, living a happy life together, their offsprings, a boy and a girl were born.
+Niulang met Zhinhu, and they fell in love, they got married, living a happy life together, their offspring, a boy and a girl were born.

 The Birds being magpies were moved by the love between Zhinhu and Niulang, and by forming a bridge to help the couple to meet giving Zhinhu a way to cross.